 Note: Some models may already be equipped or supplied with a combination temperature and pressure relief valve.
-Verify that the combination temperature and pressure relief valve complies with local codes.
+Verify that the combination temperature and pressure relief valve is in compliance with local codes.
 If the combination temperature and pressure relief valve does not comply with local codes, replace it with one that does.
 Follow the installation instructions above on this page.

-Install a discharge line so that water discharged from the combination temperature and pressure relief valve will exit within six (6) inches (15.2 cm) above, or any distance below the structural floor and cannot contact any live electrical part.
+Install a discharge line so that water discharged from the combination temperature and pressure relief valve will exit within 6 in (15.2 cm) above, or any distance below the structural floor and cannot contact any live electrical part.
 The discharge line is to be installed to allow for complete drainage of both the combination temperature and pressure relief valve and the discharge line.
 The discharge opening must not be subjected to blockage or freezing.
 DO NOT thread, plug or cap the discharge line.
-It is recommended that a minimum clearance of four (4) inches (10.2 cm) be provided on the side of the water heater for servicing and maintenance of the combination temperature and pressure relief valve.
+It is recommended that a minimum clearance of 4 in (10.2 cm) be provided on the side of the water heater for servicing and maintenance of the combination temperature and pressure relief valve.

-Do not place a valve between the combination temperature and pressure relief valve and the tank.
+DO NOT place a valve between the combination temperature and pressure relief valve and the tank.

 Hydrogen gas can be produced in an operating water heater that has not had water drawn from the tank for a long period of time (generally two weeks or more).
-Hydrogen gas is extremely flammable.
+HYDROGEN GAS IS EXTREMELY FLAMMABLE.
 To prevent the possibility of injury under these conditions, we recommend the hot water faucet to be open for several minutes at the kitchen sink before you use any electrical appliance which is connected to the hot water system.
 If hydrogen is present, there will be an unusual sound such as air escaping through the pipes as hot water begins to flow.
-Do not smoke or have open flame near the faucet at the time it is open.
+DO NOT smoke or have open flame near the faucet at the time it is open.